-The structure of German society is evenly distributed.
-The generation of 50-59 years is the largest age group in Germany (see Figure G.2).
-Men in age group 60+ constitute 13% of the entire population, women - 16%.
+The structure of German society is quite evenly distributed with the exception of the generation aged 55-59 which is the largest age group in Germany (see Figure G.2).
+Men in age group 60+ constitute 13.4% of the entire population, women - 16.1%, what is little bit less than in Finland.

 In Latvia, there is a significant gender disproportion in population above 60 years of age (see Figure G.3).
-Women in this age group constitute 18% of the entire population, but men - 10%.
+Women in this age group constitute 17.9% of the entire population, but men - 10.1%.
 The main reason for disparity is low life expectancy for men in Latvia.

-3 See: https://pxnet2.stat.fi/PXWeb/pxweb/en/StatFin/StatFin_vrm_vaerak/statfin_vaerak_pxt_11s3.px/
+3 See: https://pxdata.stat.fi/PxWeb/pxweb/en/StatFin/StatFin_vaerak/statfin_vaerak_pxt_11s3.px/